andre-st/chrome-injectjs/README.md

   ![Screenshot](image/screenshot-20180525.png)

-- no automatic updates, see Installation section.
+- no automatic updates, see Installation section
 - in order to import / export settings you just copy/paste the content of the text area